zeta9044/zeta9044.github.io/_posts/2023-09-11-I_am_ChatGPT-_a_language_model_trained_by_OpenAI-_How_can_I_assist_you_today-_blog.md

 ---
 layout: post
 title: "I am ChatGPT, a language model trained by OpenAI.
 How can I assist you today?"
-date: 2023-09-11
-tags: [I, language, can, trained, ChatGPT, a, OpenAI, How, you, assist, am, today, model, by]
+tags: [by, can, How, am, trained, assist, you, language, I, ChatGPT, OpenAI, model, a, today]
-categories: blog
 ---

 ## 사용자 입력: